Women May Be More Adept Than Men At Discerning Pain

 Mazure says understanding the "why" behind differences in pain perception could help researchers come up with better treatments.

-As it is now, pain researchers like Fillingim can only speculate about what might trigger differences in pain perception between women and men.
+As it is now, pain researchers such as Fillingim can only speculate about what might trigger differences in pain perception between women and men.
 There are numerous possibilities.
 One, he says, is biological and might have to do with sex hormones.

 "Women have both higher levels and fluctuations in circulating estrogens and progesterone, and those may contribute to experiencing higher levels of pain," Fillingim says, "whereas men have higher levels of testosterone," which in some studies has been shown to be protective against pain or associated with lower pain sensitivity.